revopush/react-native-code-push/README.md

 ### Continuous Integration / Delivery

-In addition to being able to use the CodePush CLI to "manually" release updates, we believe that it's important to create a repeatable and sustainable solution for contiously delivering updates to your app.
+In addition to being able to use the CodePush CLI to "manually" release updates, we believe that it's important to create a repeatable and sustainable solution for continuously delivering updates to your app.
 That way, it's simple enough for you and/or your team to create and maintain the rhythm of performing agile deployments.
 In order to assist with setting up a CodePush-based CD pipeline, refer to the following integrations with various CI servers: